minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 given the limited financial input from pro-environmental groups and individuals

-In his paper, #cite(<stratmann-2002>, form: "prose") demonstrates that junior representatives experience a greater marginal effect from contributions, whereas their senior counterparts maintain more steadfast positions.
+In his paper, #cite(<stratmann-2002>, form: "prose") demonstrates that junior representatives experience a greater effect in vote change from contributions, whereas their senior counterparts maintain more steadfast positions.
 Similarly, the third hypothesis states that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.

-Lastly, since partisan affiliation and ideology is rather polarized in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behavior will be more effective for Republican representatives than for Democratic representatives.
+Lastly, since partisan affiliation and ideology is rather polarized in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions will be more effective in determining voting behavior for Republican representatives than for Democratic representatives.

 // Lastly, since @stratmann-1995 stipulated that contributions which are given
 // shortly before the vote have higher impacts on congressional voting behavior